GovDataOfficial/ckanext-dcatde/README.md

 ## Dependencies

+> Requires CKAN 2.9 and above.
+May not work well with previous versions.

 The CKAN-Plugin ckanext-dcatde is based on the CKAN extension [ckanext-dcat](https://github.com/ckan/ckanext-dcat).

 For the RDF harvester, [ckanext-harvest](https://github.com/ckan/ckanext-harvest) is used (optional, see below).